Selle Anatomica

 “When your chain does come off, it implies there is something wrong with one of two things: your bicycle or you,” he says.

 Let’s start with your bike.
-One possible culprit for your dropped chain is your front derailleur.
+One common culprit for a bike chain that keeps coming off is your front derailleur.
 Over time — whether from general wear and tear, taking your bike in and out of the car, or the occasional fall — your derailleurs can become misaligned.
 When this happens on a bike with manual shifters, it will cause your front derailleur to move the chain too far in either direction and throw it off the cogs.

 There are two screws on your derailleur that will adjust the maximum distance it can move in either direction.
 It’s possible to adjust these yourself, but it’s difficult to tell which screw to turn and which direction to turn it.
 That’s why Darryl recommends having a seasoned mechanic check your derailleurs and make adjustments as part of your regular maintenance routine.